Accredited 12-Week Complete Nail Technology Qualification (In-person)

 -Accredited Courses: You are guaranteed to be able to get professional Indemnity insurance

--With this insurance & membership, you will become a member of the largest beauty membership in the UK & Ireland.
+-Become a member of the largest beauty membership in the UK & Ireland.
 Includes free access to the yearly Beauty Show in the RDS.

 -Earning Potential: Imagine earning up to €40 per hour as a nail tech!